Malcolm McLaren: Solo music career

 McLaren contributed a track, "About Her", to the soundtrack of Quentin Tarantino's 2004 film Kill Bill: Volume 2.
 The song heavily samples "She's Not There" by the Zombies, and uses Bessie Smith's "St. Louis Blues" by looping the phrase: "My man's got a heart like a rock cast in the sea".
-Accused of plagiarism by French musician Benjamin Beduneau, McLaren was cleared in November 2005 when a court in Angers, France dismissed the case.
+In November 2005, a court in Angers, France, cleared McLaren of plagiarism accusations made by French audio engineer Benjamin Beduneau.
+Beduneau, who had worked for McLaren and was paid by him through the studio, had taken McLaren's unfinished demos and fraudulently registered them under his own name at the French Composer Society, Sacem.
+The court ruled in McLaren's favor and ordered Beduneau to pay damages, which he never did.

 McLaren's solo work, particularly from the Duck Rock period, has been sampled by other artists.
-In 1999, a group called Dope Smugglaz had a UK Top 20 hit with the track "Double Double Dutch", which made extensive use of samples from McLaren's original "Double Dutch".
+In 1999, Dope Smugglaz had a UK Top 20 hit with the track "Double Double Dutch", which made extensive use of samples from McLaren's original "Double Dutch".
 In 1997, Mariah Carey's "Honey" and its "Bad Boy Remix" sampled "Hey DJ".
 In 2002, Eminem released a track called "Without Me", which incorporated "Buffalo Gals".
 In 2007, McLaren's song "World's Famous" was sampled by R&B singer Amerie on the song "Some Like It" from her album Because I Love It.

 In 2001, author Paul Gorman published his book The Look: Adventures In Rock & Pop Fashion with a foreword and contributions from McLaren.
 The 2006 second edition included a CD featuring the track "Deux" from the Paris Remixes album.

 Royalty payment controversies

 In 1982, McLaren visited Johannesburg in South Africa.
 His hit song, "Double Dutch" was taken from "Puleng", by mbaqanga band "The Boyoyo Boys", as was the flip side "Zulus on a Time Bomb", from "Tsotsi".
-"On The Road To Soweto" was lifted from a General MD Shirinda and the Gaza Sisters song, "He Mdjadji", while two songs were taken from the Mahotella Queens, with "Thina Siyakhanyisa" becoming "Jive My Baby", and "Kgarebe Tsaga Mothusi" becoming "Punk It Up".
+"On The Road To Soweto" was lifted from a General M. D. Shirinda and the Gaza Sisters song, "He Mdjadji", while two songs were taken from the Mahotella Queens, with "Thina Siyakhanyisa" becoming "Jive My Baby", and "Kgarebe Tsaga Mothusi" becoming "Punk It Up".

 McLaren had previously plagiarised the Mahotella Queens song "Umculo Kawupheli", which formed the basis of the Bow Wow Wow hit "See Jungle!
 (Jungle Boy)".
 None of the artists concerned received any royalty payments at the time.
 McLaren was later sued, with a UK judge freezing royalty payments to McLaren.
-The case was then settled out of court for an undisclosed sum of money, although there's no record of whether any of the final settlement went to the musicians, or to the lawyers involved.
+The case was then settled out of court for an undisclosed sum of money.